Last Modified August 21, 2014

 Please note: links in the guide will take you to the Planning Portal website.

-Applications submitted without pre-application discussions and which require significant amendments to make the development acceptable are likely to be refused.
+Applications submitted without pre-application discussions and that require significant amendments to make the development acceptable are likely to be refused.

 Other available pre-application advice

 Hertfordshire County Council Highways Development Control has a design guide and planning obligations toolkit.
 They also encourage pre-application communication.
 To speak to them call 0300 123 4047.

 Our information on dropped kerbs and cross-overs gives an overview of what you need to know if you would like to have a kerb lowered (also known as a vehicle crossover) to enable you to drive your vehicle across a footway and / or verge onto your property.